 1. Have a balloon drop or confetti explosion set up above the dance floor to create a wow moment.
-The confetti could cascade down upon you either on a key change within the music.
+The confetti could cascade down upon you on a key change within the music.
 Or it could mark the end of your first dance as a married couple.

 2. After you’ve danced for a while, ask your parents, wedding party or close friends & relatives to join you.
 It shows your love and appreciation.
 It’s also a great way to get people up dancing.
 An empty dance floor can be intimidating, so guests are more likely to dance if people are already on it.